 A flexible program designed to take advantage of unique opportunities and to meet the specialized needs of certain students.
 Among the possibilities are classes taught by visiting professors, reading courses, special projects, and individual study.
 Prerequisites: S1413 Introduction to Biblical Greek I, S1414 Introduction to Biblical Greek II, or permission of the professor.

 S4325/S5325 New Testament Exegesis (Th.M. and Ph.D.)

-Guided research on a portion of the New Testament, with attention given to exceptical analysis utilizing the Greek text, the history of interpretation, methodology, and theological implications.
-Prerequisite: Permission of the professor.
+Guided research on a portion of the New Testament, with attention given to exegetical analysis utilizing the Greek text, the history of interpretation, methodology, and theological implications.